leegengyu/vulnhub-box-walkthrough/hackinos-1.md

 * From our Kali VM, run `nmap -p- -A 10.0.2.15`, scanning all ports, and enabling OS detection, version detection, script scanning, and traceroute:
 ![](/screenshots/hackinos-1/scanAllPortsandServiceVersions.jpg)
 * There are 2 ports that are open: 22 (ssh) and 8000 (http).
 Typically, the HTTP service is run on port 80, but I guess the point of having it on a different port on this vulnerable VM is to test us.
+* We also see that there is a robots.txt file for the web server that states the disallow entries: `/uploads` and `upload.php`.
+We will use this piece of information later in the walkthrough.
-* At this point, I am not sure if there is a vulnerability on the SSH service that we can exploit.
-Hence, we will go ahead to explore the web service first.
+* *At this point, I am not sure if there is a vulnerability on the SSH service that we can exploit.* Hence, we will go ahead to explore the web service first.

 # HTTP service #
 * We visit `10.0.2.15` and find a web server running, with the rendered page broken: